350.org: Do The Math movie

+"Rise: From One Island to Another" poem

+"Rise: From One Island to Another" is a poem and video project that showcases the impacts of sea level rise and the ways the climate crisis spans across national borders.
+The poem is written by two islanders, Kathy Jetn̄il-Kijiner from the Marshall Islands and Aka Niviâna from Greenland.
+Through their poetry, they draw connections between their realities of melting glaciers and rising sea levels.

+350.org founder Bill McKibben writes that "[climate change] science is uncontroversial.
+But science alone can't make change, because it appeals only to the hemisphere of the brain that values logic and reason.
+We're also creatures of emotion, intuition, spark – which is perhaps why we should mount more poetry expeditions, put more musicians on dying reefs, make sure that novelists can feel the licking heat of wildfire."

+"Rise" was created in 2018.
+The "Rise" film project team included photographer and photojournalist Dan Lin, freelance filmmaker Nick Stone, visual storyteller Rob Lau, and filmmaker Oz Go.

 Origins

 350.org was founded by American environmentalist Bill McKibben and a group of students from Middlebury College in Vermont.
 Their 2007 "Step It Up" campaign involved 1,400 demonstrations at famous sites across the United States.
 McKibben credits these activities with making Hillary Clinton and Barack Obama change their energy policies during the 2008 United States presidential campaign.
 Starting in 2008, 350.org built upon the "Step It Up" campaign and made it into a global organization.

 McKibben is an American environmentalist and writer who wrote one of the first books on global warming for the general public, and frequently writes about climate change, alternative energy, and the need for more localized economies.
-As of 2022, McKibben was a senior advisor to 350.0rg and May Boeve is the Executive Director.
+As of 2022, McKibben was a senior advisor to 350.org and May Boeve is the Executive Director.

 Rajendra Pachauri, the UN's "top climate scientist" and leader of the Intergovernmental Panel on Climate Change (IPCC), has come out, as have others, in favor of reducing atmospheric concentrations of carbon dioxide to 350 ppm.
-McKibben called news of Pachauri's embrace of the 350ppm target "amazing".
+McKibben called news of Pachauri's embrace of the 350 ppm target "amazing".
 Some media have indicated that Pachauri's endorsement of the 350 ppm target was a victory for 350.org's activism.

-The organization had a lift in prominence after McKibben appeared on The Colbert Report television show on Monday August 17, 2009.
+The organization had a lift in prominence after McKibben appeared on The Colbert Report television show on August 17, 2009.
 McKibben promotes the organization on speaking tours and by writing articles about it for many major newspapers and media, such as the Los Angeles Times and The Guardian.
-In 2012 the organization was presented with the 2012 Katerva Award for Behavioural Change.
+In 2012, the organization was presented with the Katerva Award for Behavioural Change.